gregce/TIL/hive/approximate_group_concat.md

 Unfortunately Hive doesn't have a `group_concat` function like MySQL.
 It does, however; have `collect_set` and `collect_list` functions which can be used with another wrapper functinon `concat_ws` to return a string representation similar to `group_concat`.

 Use Case:
-You want to collapse the values from number of rows into a single concatenated value and determine its length
+You want to collapse the values from a number of rows into a single concatenated value/field and determine its length

 ### Start w/ a query and it's output to get the hang of collect_list